akash18official/AIML/All_about_FastAPI/README.md

 # Project Overview

-This project is a skeleton code for creating a simple Python application using:
+This project has a skeleton code for creating a simple Python application and is super important in the field of AI ML.It's a skeleton code and has only the basic and necessary components required for buliding an app.
+If you are someone trying to build your first python app and deploy it in a production environemt as a docker file, This is for you.
+I used:

 1) UV – Environment and package manager
 2) Uvicorn – ASGI web server for running FastAPI apps
 3) Docker – For building images and running containers

 The project structure is organized as follows: